crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/RO_crate.md

 Check the contents.
 You'll see it's a standard RO-Crate.
 However, it also includes the datasets relevant to the workflow invocation.
-The directory contains the workflow file `packed.cwl`, a `README.md` file, and input/output files involved in the computation.
+The directory contains the workflow file and input/output files involved in the computation.

 In addition, the metadata in `ro-crate-metadata.json` is more extensive, with